cosmos/cosmos-sdk/store/streaming/README.md

 This package contains an extensible plugin system for the Cosmos-SDK.
 The plugin system leverages the [hashicorp/go-plugin](https://github.com/hashicorp/go-plugin) system.
 This system is designed to work over RPC.

-Although the `go-plugin` is built to work over RCP, it is currently only designed to work over a local network.
+Although the `go-plugin` is built to work over RPC, it is currently only designed to work over a local network.

 ## Pre requisites
 For an overview of supported features by the `go-plugin` system, please see https://github.com/hashicorp/go-plugin.
 The `go-plugin` documentation is located [here](https://github.com/hashicorp/go-plugin/tree/master/docs).
 You can also directly visit any of the links below: